 "Roughly 500 pounds.
 590, or something like that.
 And 800 dollars worth of cash donations," said Sutherland.

 All items collected will be donated to the Chicken Soup Brigade, which works to improve the nutritional health of people living with chronic conditions and hunger.
-The Trick or Treat House also asks that those who can't stop by make a donation to the organization through their website.
+The Trick or Treat House also asks that those who can't stop can make a donation to the organization through their website.